amorfc/nym-transfer/README.md

 ## Overview

+> [!Warning]
+> Please be aware since current implementation doesn't support concurrent requests please don't use multiple browser tabs at the same time to avoid new connection to being open.

 This project demonstrates how to use the Nym client to create a secure and private communication channel.
 The Nym client is initialized using the Nym binary from the releases, and a Nym client is set up following the instructions provided in the [Nym WebSocket Client documentation](https://nymtech.net/developers/clients/websocket-client.html).

 ## Running the Application